bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-get-types.md

 >
 > Who can execute the method: any user

-The method `task.item.userfield.gettypes` returns all available data types.
+The method `task.item.userfield.gettypes` returns all available data types in the system.

+Custom fields in tasks support the following data types:
+- `string` — string
+- `double` — number
+- `date` — date
+- `boolean` — yes/no

 ## Parameters